Behind Chem IRLApril 20, 20262 min read

 Reports come through a short form: who, what happened, when.
 We err on the side of the person reporting.
 If a profile gets multiple reports in a short window, the account is paused pending review — not after, before.

 Reporting someone doesn't require you to explain yourself.
 The friction is on the person receiving the report, not the person filing it.
+The same principle drives the block-means-block tooling — once you long-press to block, the system carries the rest of the load.

 What we don't do